Welcome to the World of Budgy Smuggler

-All budgy smugglers are 100% Australian made in our factory in Sydney with the top quality Made fabric.
+All budgy smugglers are 100% Australian made in our factory in Sydney with the best quality fabrics.
 We understand when it comes to smuggling your budgy there can be no compromise on quality.

-Budgy Smuggler is family owned and run by a few 20 something year olds who aspire to never have a traditional desk job.
+Budgy Smuggler is family owned and run by a few 20 something year olds (and a few guys who are now in their 30’s) who aspire to never have a traditional desk job.

 Where do you make Budgy Smugglers?

 Our Australian office is based in Brookvale, Sydney with our factory not too far up the road in Marrickville.
 From printing to cutting to sewing, our Smugglers are 100% Australian made, right here in Sydney!

 It literally started as a joke amongst mates with someone writing ‘budgy smuggler’ on the back of a pair.
 A few people found it funny so we got a little website set up to sell online.
 At some point, we are hoping it catches on.

 WHY DO YOU MAKE IN AUSTRALIA WHEN YOU COULD MAKE OVERSEAS FOR CHEAPER?

 At Budgy Smuggler we are focused on how well we can make a garment, not how cheap we can do it.

 Australia has a long and proud tradition of swimwear design and production.
 It is the birthplace of the Budgy Smuggler (formally known as Speedo's :)) style swimwear.
 We are proud to continue this tradition.

 We have invested heavily in our manufacturing so we’re a world leader.